BabaluShinde/OIBGRIP/Level1-TASK1/README.md

-This is the webdevelopment project of Designing Landing Page.
+<b>This is the webdevelopment project of Designing Landing Page.</b>